ms/buildtogether.tech/fairness/index.md

 ### Not acting is a choice as well

-Always remember that not acting is just as much a choice as acting.  <span x="rules-newcomers"/> said that an organization's culture is defined by the worst behavior it tolerates <cite>Gruenert2015</cite>; I have come to believe that who we are as individuals is defined in the same way.
+<span x="rules-newcomers"/> said that an organization's culture is defined by
+the worst behavior it tolerates <cite>Gruenert2015</cite>; I believe that who we are as individuals is defined in the same way.

 </div>

 <cite>Dobbin2019</cite> (summarized in <cite>Dobbin2020</cite>) found that most
-of what American companies have done over the past twenty years to reduce sexual harassment and discrimination has either had no effect or has actually made things worse.
+of what American companies have done over the past twenty years to reduce sexual harassment and discrimination has either had no effect or made things worse.
 The reason is that the people who care don't gain anything from being told they should, while the people who are part of the problem resent being told that and tend to take out their anger on the people the training is meant to protect.

 However, <cite>Dobbin2019</cite> also found that what *did* make a difference was showing people how to intervene, since this made them more likely to do so